snicole2701/snicole2701/README.md

 # Nicole Hammond - Python Problem Solver | Data Enthusiast | Automation Advocate

 I spend my life learning skills to solve real-world problems.
-My journey began when I managed a team of insurance recovery agents and saw them spend hours on repetitive tasks.
+My programming journey began when I managed a team of insurance recovery agents and saw them spend hours on repetitive tasks.
 To improve efficiency, I learned Google Apps Script and automated processes, freeing them to focus on more meaningful work.

 But automation was just the beginning.
 I discovered the power of data—massive amounts were collected, yet little value was extracted.
 So, I dived into Excel, Python, and Power BI to analyze and visualize complex datasets, leading to profit-boosting insights, productivity improvements, and enhanced client satisfaction.